yaseenssenyonjo/Interpreted-Language/README.md

 - An interpreter that uses **execution contexts** to allow for required variables and methods to be quickly implemented and accessible for all nodes.

 ## Usage.

+You can see a fully implemented scripting language inspired by Ren'Py [here](/Interpreted-Language/Examples/RenPy/Language).
+Below are examples illustrating how to accomplish certain tasks.

 ### Creating grammar rules.
 	internal class JSGrammar : IGrammar
     {